MHSc. Admission Requirements

 Many placements (e.g., school boards, social service sites) request police record checks.
 If admitted, applicants are strongly encouraged to complete and pay for this service.
 Failure to obtain a satisfactory police record check may result in an alternative or delayed placement that may also delay a student’s graduation date.

-The department reserves one place annually for an Aboriginal applicant who satisfies all admission requirements as outlined in the ORPAS Application Guide and on the department website.
+The department reserves one place annually for an Indigenous applicant who satisfies all admission requirements as outlined in the ORPAS Application Guide and on the department website.
 To apply under this category, contact the department directly at email@example.com or 416-978-1794, before the application deadline to self-identify.

 Student Affairs Assistant Department of Speech‑Language Pathology Faculty of Medicine